jdblischak/smk-simple-slurm/README.md

 > formats include "minutes", "minutes:seconds", "hours:minutes:seconds",
 > "days-hours", "days-hours:minutes" and "days-hours:minutes:seconds".

-Thus to instead use `minutes`, you could acheive the same effect as above with:
+Thus to instead use `minutes`, you could achieve the same effect as above with:

 ```yaml
 cluster: